|

 Registered Home Team Leaders will receive details about the HTL Orientation Event taking place on June 23rd from 4 to 6 pm MDT.

-Before submitting your registration, please check out the Registration Booklet which will likely answer all of your questions in advance.
+Registration Booklet which will likely answer all of your questions in advance.
 In an effort to make CLAY 2021 as accessible as possible, the cost of participating will be pay-what-you-can.
 The suggested amount for every participant is $45.
 Home teams that can pay beyond the suggested amount are encouraged to helping those who may not be able to afford the registration fee.

 Ecumenical Letter Against Racism in BC, especially against Asian Canadians.